devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 | -------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |
 | {{< figure src="../images/gitea-lang1.png?width=10pc&classes=border,shadow" title="Click image to enlarge" >}} | {{< figure src="../images/gitea-lang2.png?width=10pc&classes=border,shadow" title="Click image to enlarge" >}} |

+Now we will clone a git repository of a sample application into our Gitea, so we have some code to works with

 - Clone the example repo:
   - Click the **+** dropdown and choose **New Migration**
   - As type choose **Git**